Axway/streams-open-docs/content/en/docs/publishers/publisher-http-poller.md

 ```

 Based on the configured `initialValue`, the first resulting URL polled target will be `https://myserver/my-api?from=1641290851`, and the subsequent resulting polled targets will look like `https://myserver/my-api?from=1641377251`.

 {{< alert title="Note" >}}
+`initialValue` is not used by the HTTP poller publisher if there were some subscriptions beforehand that has been closed.
+It is used by the HTTP poller publisher for the first subscription and if no subscription has been closed before.
+{{< /alert >}}

+{{< alert title="Note" >}}
 If no `initialValue` is configured, the first request made by the HTTP poller publisher will be done with the default timestamp : `currentRequestTimestamp` - `pollingPeriod`.